chirimen-oh/chirimen.org/raspi/section0-en.md

 ## If it’s not working:
 The issue is most likely a security error.

-Take a look at [Solution to the security error issue for CIRIMEN for Raspberry Pi 3](https://qiita.com/tadfmac/items/2d7929fe3560c77fe867) to fix the issue.
+Take a look at [Solution to the security error issue for CIRIMEN for Raspberry Pi](https://qiita.com/tadfmac/items/2d7929fe3560c77fe867) to fix the issue.

 > ToDo: add screenshot of https://localhost:33330 bookmark